 Join us on Zoom

-We are sharing time and worship together through Zoom.
-Those on our mailing list will receive an invitation via email in advance of the event, allowing them to join in at the right time.
+Those on our mailing list receive an invitation via email in advance of the event, allowing them to join in at the right time.
 If you're not already on our mailing list, please email the church office: email@example.com.

 In order to respect the privacy of our congregation, we kindly request that you do not share meeting links with others, thank you.

-Fancy grabbing a coffee and a chat after church services?
-Find out how people can meet for small group chats on Zoom after a service.
-We now offer this after our weekly worship on Sunday and Wednesday mornings.
+Fancy grabbing a coffee and a chat after our Sunday morning worship?
+Find out how people can meet for small group chats on Zoom.
+We offer this after our weekly worship on Sunday mornings.

-View a recording of the reading, sermon and intercessions for Sunday services on Zoom
+View a recording of the sermon from our Sunday worship.

 Frequently Asked Questions about Zoom